Person stands alone under dim light symbolising isolation caused by self-despair and the Common Roots Of Shame.

 Exploring the Common Roots Of Shame

 Sometimes, individuals develop perfectionism and anxiety as protective responses shaped by deeply embedded feelings of shame from early life experiences.
-Additionally, symptoms of depression and insecurity often arise when these shame-based patterns go unrecognised or are left unprocessed over time.
+Additionally, symptoms of depression and insecurity often arise when these shame-based patterns go unrecognized or are left unprocessed over time.
 Therefore, therapy can help individuals explore the origins of shame and how it influences their emotional and psychological wellbeing.
 Building self-compassion and awareness through psychotherapy offers a powerful path toward healing and breaking free from long-standing shame-based beliefs.

 Healing from the Common Roots Of Shame